 Yesterday, I posted our favorite first day of school stories, a collection of books that will help children of all ages and experiences get ready for that first day of school.
 Up today is a list of our favorite school stories that help to set students up for a positive year.

-I started to write this list a few weeks ago, planning to share it today.
-And then the tragedies that hit our country over the last 10 days happened, and it feels even more important to share these titles now.
 These are stories of kindness and inclusion, stories that help children build empathy and understanding of self and others, stories of self-love and self-confidence.
 In short, these are stories children need.
 I love reading these year-around, but they’re perfect for helping children start their school years off on the right feet.
 They’re perfect to read at home or at school, independently or as a read aloud.
 And they’re timeless.
 So get them from your library or take the plunge and purchase them to own!

 Be Kind by Pat Zietlow Miller, illustrated by Jen Hill — This one ranks towards the top of my all-time favorite picture books.
 It’s just so incredibly well written and beautifully illustrated, and Miller addresses such an important piece of being kind… Sometime’s it can be hard to know exactly what to do!
 Be sure to check out my Instagram review here.